Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Minor pathfinding performance improvement.
 - Fixed crash which could happen when a transport ship was destroyed while a unit with a level-up point was inside.
+- Fixed a number of SDL rendering issues.

 * Quests
 - Added a new Germanic side-quest, "Slay the Wild Folk at Hlesey".